- Ideas & How-Tos

-Snap the track into place on the junction box, following the instructions provided by the manufacturer, and align the track with your positioning marks.
+Snap the track into place on the junction box, following the manufacturer's instructions provided by the manufacturer, and align the track with your positioning marks.
 Once in position, tighten the track locking screws on the mounting plate.

 Secure the track along its length with either toggle bolts or screws.
 Toggle bolts must be used in areas where access to the ceiling joists is not possible.
 Screws installed into drywall or plaster will not hold.

 Attach any angle, "T" or straight fittings along with additional track sections to achieve the track layout you desire.
 Also insert any end pieces at the ends of the completed track.